Open-Email/MailHTTPS-Protocol/README.md

 Envelope headers are conveniently provided as HTTP headers during uploads/downloads.
 In private messages, they do not reveal any information about the payload or the communicating party.
 Broadcast (public) messages on the other hand do not attempt to hide the content or the meta-data and instead focus on origin authentication.

-As specified in [RFC2616](https://datatracker.ietf.org/doc/html/rfc2616), HTTP header keys are case insensitive, which reflects also to Mail/HTTPS.
+As specified in [RFC2616](https://datatracker.ietf.org/doc/html/rfc2616), HTTPheader keys are case insensitive, which reflects also to Mail/HTTPS.

 ## Required Headers